-- A. She has read and understands the Pregnant Student Avoidance of Occupational Hazards Guidelines for pregnant Nursing students. - B. She has read and understands Occupational Hazards for Pregnant Nurses-Finding a balance between service and safety.
+- A. She has read and understands the Tacoma Community College guidelines for pregnant Nursing students. - B. She has read and understands Occupational Hazards for Pregnant Nurses-Finding a balance between service and safety.
 AJN January 2011 Vol 111, No 1 - C. The Associate Dean or designee has informed her of proper protection practices to follow during pregnancy. - D. The Associate Dean or designee provided her an opportunity to ask questions and the questions were satisfactorily answered.